Sentiment Trading Revisited

 There was this story going around the past few days

-Anthropic researchers find if Claude Opus 4 thinks you’re doing something immoral, it might “contact the press, contact regulators, try to lock you out of the system”
+Anthropic researchers found if Claude Opus 4 thinks you’re doing something immoral, it might “contact the press, contact regulators, try to lock you out of the system”

 Mostly driven by a Sam Bowman tweet referring to the Claude 4 System Card section 4.1.9 on high-agency behavior.
 The outrage was mostly by people misunderstanding the prerequisites necessary for such a scenario.
 Nevertheless, an interesting question emerged: What happens when you feed an AI model evidence of fraud and give it an email tool?
 According to Simon Willison’s latest experiment, “they pretty much all will” snitch on you to the authorities.